anvilproject/anvil-portal/content/ncpi/ncpi.md

 The NCPIs has five working groups:

-[Community Governance Working Group](/ncpi/working-groups#community-governance-working-group) - Establish a set of [principles](/ncpi/interoperating-principles) for promoting interoperability across multiple platforms to remove operational barriers to trans-platform data sharing.
+[Community Governance Working Group](/ncpi/working-groups#community-governance-working-group) - Working to establish a set of [principles](/ncpi/interoperating-principles) for promoting interoperability across multiple platforms to remove operational barriers to trans-platform data sharing.

-[Coordination Working Group](/ncpi/working-groups#coordination-working-group) - Coordinate discourse, collaboration, and meetings between the working groups of NCPI.
+[Coordination Working Group](/ncpi/working-groups#coordination-working-group) - Coordinating discourse, collaboration, and meetings between the working groups of NCPI.

-[FHIR Working Group](/ncpi/working-groups#fhir-working-group) - Assess the potential of FHIR resources to model and share complex clinical and phenotypic data.
+[FHIR Working Group](/ncpi/working-groups#fhir-working-group) - Assessing the potential of FHIR resources to model and share complex clinical and phenotypic data.

-[Outreach and Training Working Group](/ncpi/working-groups#outreach-and-training-working-group) - Create a public knowledge base with training materials and a cloud cost guide to educate researchers on the research use cases enabled by interoperable cloud based data commons.
+[Outreach and Training Working Group](/ncpi/working-groups#outreach-and-training-working-group) - Creating a public knowledge base with training materials and a cloud cost guide to educate researchers on the research use cases enabled by interoperable cloud based data commons.

-[Systems Interoperation Working Group](ncpi/working-groups#nih-systems-interoperation-working-group) - Test and implement technical standards (e.g. GA4GH APIs)  for data exchange and demonstrate their effectiveness by enabling key cross-platform research use cases.
+[Systems Interoperation Working Group](ncpi/working-groups#nih-systems-interoperation-working-group) - Testing and implementing technical standards (e.g. GA4GH APIs) for data exchange and demonstrating their effectiveness in enabling key cross-platform research use cases.

 ## Progress Updates
 The NCPI will give progress updates every six months.
-Summaries of past progress updates are listed below:
+Summaries of past progress updates are listed below.

 1. [April 16, 2020 -  NIH Interoperability Workshop (Remote)](/ncpi/progress-updates/ncpi-progress-update-2020-04-16)